 Ongoing efforts to improve safety measures include the use of personal protective equipment (PPE), including:

-• Heavy-duty coveralls paired with high-visibility vest: Coveralls are less likely to snag on safety rails or the scaffolding.
+- Heavy-duty coveralls paired with a high-visibility vest: Coveralls are less likely to snag on safety rails or the scaffolding.
 Wearing one creates a barrier between the wearer’s skin and any environmental hazards.
 Pair it with high-visibility vests for increased visibility during low-light conditions.

 Read our guide on ‘Personal Fall Protection Equipment Scaffolders Swear By’ for more.